Fornication/Arkays-Commandment/README.md

 ##### Disable the Steam Overlay

-- The Steam Overlay can cause issues with ENB and is recommended to be turned off.
+- The Steam Overlay is recommended to be turned off.

 - Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.